l0drex/WallpaperSplitter/README.md

 ## 🚀 Features and roadmap

+This is only an oveeview.
+For a more in-depth look see the project tab.
 - [x] Split a given image
 - [x] Apply the wallpaper from within the application
 - [x] Adjust position
-- [ ] Adjust scale (WIP)
+- [x] Adjust scale*
 - [ ] Zooming into the scene and moving it around with the mouse wheel (scroll / click)
-- [ ] Add a command line tool so that no GUI is needed and the process can be automated by external scripts
+- [x] Command line tool
+- [x] Support drag 'n drop

+*there is a bug with diagonal scaling

 ## 💭 How to use it